oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 When you follow the instructions later in this sample, avoid instructions that are `WLS` only, and substitute `JRF` for `WLS` in the corresponding model image tags and domain resource file names.

-For example:
+For example, in this sample:

-  - JRF domain resources in this sample have an `configuration.opss.walletPasswordSecret` field that references a secret named `sample-domain1-opss-wallet-password-secret`, with `password=welcome1`.
+  - JRF domain resources have an `configuration.opss.walletPasswordSecret` field that references a secret named `sample-domain1-opss-wallet-password-secret`, with `password=welcome1`.

-  - JRF image models in this sample have a `domainInfo -> RCUDbInfo` stanza that reference a `sample-domain1-rcu-access` secret with appropriate values for attributes `rcu_prefix`, `rcu_schema_password`, and `rcu_db_conn_string` for accessing the Oracle database that you deployed to the default namespace as one of the prerequisite steps.
+  - JRF image models have a `domainInfo -> RCUDbInfo` stanza that reference a `sample-domain1-rcu-access` secret with appropriate values for attributes `rcu_prefix`, `rcu_schema_password`, and `rcu_db_conn_string` for accessing the Oracle database that you deployed to the default namespace as one of the prerequisite steps.

 ##### Important considerations for reusing or sharing OPSS tables

 {{% notice warning %}}
-We do not recommend that most users share OPSS tables.
+We do not recommend that users share OPSS tables.
 Extreme caution is required when sharing OPSS tables between domains.
 {{% /notice %}}

 When you successfully deploy your JRF domain resource for the first time, the introspector job will initialize the OPSS tables for the domain using the `domainInfo -> RCUDbInfo` stanza in the WDT model plus the `configuration.opss.walletPasswordSecret` specified in the domain resource.
 The job will also create a new domain home.
 Finally, the operator will also capture an OPSS wallet file from the new domain's local directory and place this file in a new Kubernetes ConfigMap.